 StringView – a C-like representation of strings based on typed arrays.

-There is a polyfill implementation to support all the legacy encoding in github.
+Note: There is a polyfill implementation to support all the legacy encodings in GitHub.

 TextEncoder interface doesn't inherit any property.